Emanuel Czuber: Biography

 Among the topics Czuber studied was probability theory and related areas, contributing in 1900 to the 'Enzyklopädie der mathematischen Wissenschaften'.
 In fact, he wrote the first papers with original results on the probability theory in the Czech region.
 A large part of his studies, however, was devoted to questions concerning actuarial mathematics.
 He wrote several books (in German) such as Theorie der Beobachtungsfehler (1891), Die Entwicklung der Wahrscheinlichkeitstheorie und ihre Anwendungen (1898), Die Wahrscheinlichkeitsrechnung und ihre Anwendungen auf Fehlerausgleichung, Statistik und Lebensversicherung (first edition 1903, second edition 1908, reprinted 1968), Die statistischen Forschungsmethoden (1921), Die philosophischen Grundlagen der Wahrscheinlichkeitsrechnung (1923), and Mathematische Bevölkerungstheorie (1923).

 For several years he was an editor of Technische Blätter (1876 to 1886).
 He also wrote some textbooks, e.g., Lehrbuch über Differential- und Integralrechnung (1898) and Einführung in die höhere Mathematik (1909).
 He translated a textbook Calcul des probabilités, which had been written by Franz A Meyer.
 His own book book Wahrscheinlichkeiten und Mittelwerte(1884) was translated into French (translation published in 1902).
 As an author he was active up to the end of his life.

 He was honoured many times: at the age of 48 he was a "court advisor" (a special title typical for Austro-Hungarian Empire).
 He also received an honorary degree from the Technical University in Munich in 1918.

 Personal life

 His first wife was Johanna Liebleina (1834-1881).
-They had a son and a daughter:
+They had two children: